 There are different types of editing and each is appropriate under different circumstances.

-Developmental Editing (also known as Content Editing) involves evaluating the entire manuscript with consideration of the following, among other issues:
+Developmental Editing (also known as Content Editing) involves evaluating the entire manuscript and considering a variety of issues including:

 - What topics would someone who picks up your book expect you to answer, and have you done so?